Skip to main content

 1. Name: The internal name (e.g. shop_hours).
 Use snake_case.

-2. Type: What is it?
-(Text, Number, Boolean/Checkbox, List).
+2. Type: What kind of data is it?
+Options include String, Number, Boolean, List.

 3. Instructions: The magic.
 Tell the bot how and when to use this data.

-• Bad: “Horario”.
+• Bad: “Schedule”.

 • Good: “If the user asks when we open, reply with this exact value.”